-Adam Harding is the Director of the Centre for Contemporary Photography (CCP), Melbourne, since 2018 and was the Chair of the NETS Victoria’s Board of Management from 2012 to 2020.
+Adam Harding was the Director of the Centre for Contemporary Photography (CCP), Melbourne, from 2018-2021 and was the Chair of the NETS Victoria’s Board of Management from 2012 to 2020.
 After beginning his training at Geelong Gallery in 1998, Harding was Assistant Curator at Warrnambool Art Gallery.
 In 2007 he moved to Horsham Regional Art Gallery (HRAG) as Curator, and was appointed Director in 2009.
 He continued Horsham’s commitment to community engagement while reinterpreting the Gallery’s collection to focus on their three main areas of collecting; artworks and images of Horsham and the Wimmera, the Mack Jost Collection of Australian Art, and its nationally significant collection of Australian photography.
 Harding has been focusing on investigating modes of exhibition development and presentation that places the Gallery and the Wimmera as a site of production and collaboration.
 This is happening through partnerships with the Australian Centre of Contemporary Art, which saw contemporary artists work with community organisations such as the Natimuk Brass Band and the Natimuk Bowls Club, and the Lake Macquarie City Art Gallery and their project Life in your hands: the art of solastalgia, which saw works created within each touring venue’s community coming together for a national tour.